DaddyWarbucks/feathers-fletching/docs/hooks.md

 ## withResult

 Add or overwrite properties onto the `context.result` or `context.result.data`.
-Useful for joining/populating records and creating virtual properties.
+Useful for joining/populating records and creating resolver properties.

 **Context**